LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: LARA: Linguistic-Adaptive Retrieval-Augmentation

 \section{LARA: Linguistic-Adaptive Retrieval-Augmentation}

-The LARA framework addresses the multi-turn intent recognition challenge through zero-shot in-context learning with single-turn demonstrations, guided by a crafted instruction prompt.
-First, a single-turn intent classification model $\mathcal{M}_c$ is used to narrow down the intents to be included in the ICL prompt, which hereby referred to as candidate intents.
-This step is necessary due to the limited LLM context window, and it also helps to filter out extra noises from direct demonstration retrieval.
-Then, for every candidate intent, in-context demonstrations are selected by retrieving single-turn examples that are semantically-similar to the multi-turn test sample.
-Finally, an instruction prompt for multi-turn intent recognition is formulated by combining the demonstrations and test user queries.
+The LARA framework shown in Figure \ref{fig:ICLway} addresses the multi-turn intent recognition challenge through zero-shot in-context learning with single-turn demonstrations guided by a crafted instruction prompt.
+First, a single-turn classification model $\mathcal{M}_c$ is trained on single-turn dataset and used to narrow down the intents to be included in the ICL prompt, which are henceforth referred to as candidate intents.
+This step is necessary due to the limited LLM context window, and it also helps to filter out extra noise from direct demonstration retrieval.
+Then, for every candidate intent, in-context demonstrations are selected by retrieving single-turn examples that are semantically similar to the multi-turn test sample.
+Finally, an instruction prompt for multi-turn classification is formulated by combining the demonstrations and test user queries.